 The accompanying condensed consolidated balance sheet as of December 31, 2017 has been derived from audited financial statements.
-The accompanying unaudited condensed consolidated balance sheet as of March 31, 2018, the condensed consolidated statements of operations for the three months ended March 31, 2018 and 2017, the condensed consolidated statements of cash flows for the three months ended March 31, 2018 and 2017 and the related interim information contained within the notes to the condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and with the instructions, rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial information.
-Accordingly, they do not include all the information and the notes required by U.S. GAAP for complete financial statements.
-In the opinion of management, the unaudited interim condensed consolidated financial statements reflect all adjustments which are of a nature necessary for the fair presentation of the Company's consolidated financial position at March 31, 2018 and consolidated results of its operations and cash flows for the three months ended March 31, 2018 and 2017.
-The results for the three months ended March 31, 2018 are not necessarily indicative of future results.
+The accompanying unaudited condensed consolidated balance sheet as of June 30, 2018, the condensed consolidated statements of operations for the three months and six months ended June 30, 2018 and 2017, the condensed consolidated statements of cash flows for the six months ended June 30, 2018 and 2017 and the related interim information contained within the notes to the condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial information and with the instructions, rules and regulations of the Securities and Exchange Commission ("SEC") for interim financial information.
+Accordingly, they do not include all of the information and the notes required by U.S. GAAP for complete financial statements, although the company believes that the disclosures made are adequate to make the information not misleading.
+In the opinion of management, the unaudited interim condensed consolidated financial statements reflect all adjustments which are of a nature necessary for the fair presentation of the Company's consolidated financial position at June 30, 2018 and consolidated results of its operations for the three months and six months ended June 30, 2018 and 2017, and its cash flows for the six months ended June 30, 2018 are not necessarily indicative of future results.